MKcoolguy/Artemesis/README.md

 ## Dashboard

   The Dashboard sub folder contains the python code for displaying metrics and a general control panel for our device.
+  Ensure you run index.py and not dashboard.py.

 #### Requires
 Dash, Dash HTML Components, Dash Core Components, Dash Bootstrap Components, Plotly, and Pandas.